$89,500 Grant Received from ASPCA

 The Charleston Regional Spay Neuter Center, Inc. dba Fix’Em Clinic, is proud to announce an $89,500.00 grant from the American Society for the Prevention of Cruelty to Animals, (ASPCA).
 The funds are designated for equipment, caging, and supplies for the new stand alone spay/neuter clinic located at 102 Dee Dr. in Charleston, WV.

-The goal of the clinic is to minimize the euthanasia and suffering of thousands of animals in our 23-county region and strive for a time when every companion animal has a loving home.
+The goal of our clinic is to minimize the euthanasia and suffering of thousands of animals in our 23-county region and strive for a time when every companion animal has a loving home.
 A humane, sustainable solution is to prevent the births of unwanted litters through spay/neuter.
 To substantially impact the population you must spay and neuter a LOT of dogs and cats and people must be able to afford your fees.

 Humane Alliance, a program of the ASPCA, developed this model and mentors groups like the Fix’Em Clinic through the process to ensure all the high standards of top quality care at an affordable cost.
 The Fix’Em Clinic is proud to be the only approved Humane Alliance clinic in our area, and only the second one in West Virginia.
-The entire staff will receive specialized training on High Quality, High Volume Spay/Neuter at Humane Alliance’s headquarters in Asheville, NC .
+The entire staff has received specialized training on High Quality, High Volume Spay/Neuter at Humane Alliance’s headquarters in Asheville, NC .